bigbluebutton/bigbluebutton/docs/docs/administration/install.md

 If you see a value for `Mem:` in the `total` column less than 15G, then your server has insufficient memory to run BigBlueButton in production.
 You need to increase the server's memory to (at least) 16G.
 (As stated above, if your running this in a development environment, 8G is fine.)

-Next, check that the server has Ubuntu is 22.04 as its operating system.
+Next, check that the server has Ubuntu 22.04 as its operating system.

 ```bash
 $  cat /etc/lsb-release